Scott Norton (bowler): Bowling career

 Norton won a second title in the 2012–13 PBA season (his third overall) at the Earl Anthony PBA Players Championship in Allen Park, MI on January 27, 2013.
 He defeated 2011–12 PBA Player of the Year Sean Rash in the final match, 219–191.
 The event was broadcast March 24, 2013 on ESPN.
 Norton was retroactively awarded a major title for this victory when the PBA Players Championship returned to major status in the 2016 season.
 The PBA voted to award additional major titles to the winners of the three previous Players Championship events (2011, 2013, 2015), stating the tournament "is a members-only event, and includes all of the elements of a major."

 Scott was nominated for the 2013 "Best Bowler" ESPY Award, along with Jason Belmonte and Pete Weber.
 The award was won by Weber.
 After a down year in 2014, in which he never appeared on television, he made three TV finals in 2015 but did not win a title.

 In his brief PBA career, Norton has earned over $260,000 and has nine perfect games in PBA competition.
+He has won 11 PBA Regional Tour titles.
 He is a pro staff member for Columbia 300 bowling balls.